 LPIC 1 vs Linux+: Where to Start

-If you're ready to pursue a specialization, several key Linux certifications will help you.
+If you're ready to pursue a specialization, several key Linux certifications can help you validate your knowledge.
 While some exams are tailored to vendor-specific distributions, Red Hat certifications being the most notable, two stand out in the vendor-neutral, entry-level space: CompTIA Linux+ and Linux Professional Institute (LPI) LPIC-1.

 Until April 2019, CompTIA and the LPI had a partnership that guaranteed LPIC-1 certification to anyone who passed CompTIA's Linux+ exam.
 CompTIA's reasoning and the LPI's explanation diverge on a few details of their breakup, but that's not entirely the point here.

-According to CompTIA, its new Linux+ certification exam targets IT pros who use or will use Linux to manage everything from cars and smartphones to servers and supercomputers.
+According to CompTIA, its updated Linux+ certification exam targets IT pros who use or will use Linux to manage everything from cars and smartphones to servers and supercomputers.
 It will also help candidates who work in enterprise environments that use Linux.
-The biggest change from the previous Linux+ exam is that it covers security in-depth, alongside new topics like kernel modules, cloud management, and DevOps.
+Here are the five main domains on the exam:

 If you're in the early stages of your system admin career and want to establish a solid foundation for working in Linux environments, Linux+ is a great option.
 Its distro-neutral nature means that it can be used with any Linux system, making you a valuable asset to a wider range of organizations.

 CompTIA is a well-known name in the IT certification industry.
-Their certifications certainly add great weight to a professional resume, especially in the United States, where their vendor-neutral certifications are easily recognizable.
+Their certifications certainly carry significant weight on a professional resume, especially in the United States, where vendor-neutral certifications are widely recognized.
 For U.S.-based IT professionals, especially those interested in working for organizations such as the Department of Defense, Linux+ offers attractive credibility.
 CompTIA certifications are DoD-approved.

 A Linux+ certification is also an excellent option for professionals who want to continue further down the CompTIA certification path, for example, with cybersecurity certs like CySA+ and CASP+.